 Students define success differently.
-The Office of Student Success helps students maximize their academic potential and reach their personal goals through a range of programs and services, regardless of personal background.
+Student Success helps students maximize their academic potential and reach their personal goals through a range of programs and services, regardless of personal background.
 Its goal is to help students develop skills and plans to graduate in a timely manner while engaging with its community of learners.

 Its goals include helping students: